-Children previously looked after outside England and subsequently adopted will be prioritized under Rule 1 if the child's previously looked after status and adoption is confirmed by Hertfordshire's "Virtual School."
+Children previously Looked After outside England and subsequently adopted will be prioritised under Rule 1 if the child's previously looked status and adoption is confirmed by Hertfordshire's "Virtual School".

-The child's previously looked after status will be decided in accordance with the definition outlined in the Children & Social Work Act 2017:
+The child's previously Looked After status will be decided in accordance with the definition outlined in The Children & Social Work Act 2017:

-- I. to have been in state care in a place outside England and Wales because he or she would not otherwise have been cared for adequately, and - II. to have ceased to be in that state care as a result of being adopted.
+- i. to have been in state care in a place...because he or she would not otherwise have been cared for adequately, and - ii. to have ceased to be in that state care as a result of being adopted.

-A child is in "state care" if he or she is in the care of, or accommodated by -a.
+A child is in "state care" if he or she is in the care of, or accommodated by -

-- a public authority,
+- (a) a public authority,

-- b. a religious organisation, or
+- (b) a religious organisation, or

-- c. any other organisation the sole or main purpose of which is to benefit society.
+- (c) any other organisation the sole or main purpose of which is to benefit society.